OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 This information is collected by Facebook and is provided to us under the terms of Facebook’s privacy policy.
 You can control the information that we receive from Facebook using the privacy settings in your Facebook account.

 If you sign up to SoundCloud® using Facebook, your SoundCloud® account will be connected automatically to your Facebook account, and information regarding your activity on SoundCloud®, specifically any new public sounds that you post on SoundCloud® and any new favourites, will be shared with Facebook and will be published in your timeline and your Facebook friends’ newsfeeds.
 If you do not wish to share your SoundCloud® activity with your Facebook friends, you can control this from the Settings page on the Website – for more information, see the Choice and Control section below.
-If you signed up using Facebook by mistake, you can delete your account from the Account page within your Settings at any time, or you can email us at privacy@soundcloud.com.
+If you signed up using Facebook by mistake, you can delete your account from the Account page within your Settings at any time, or you can contact us via our Help Center

 Google+